We sell licences to use music and distribute the collected fees as royalties to music authors, composers and publishers.

 Where does the distributed money come from?

 The distribution is based on performing right royalties paid by those who use music.
-We here at Teosto sell licenses so that music can be used to promote business or entertain customers and employees.
+We here at Teosto sell licences so that music can be used to promote business or entertain customers and employees.

 How are the collected royalties sent to the correct recipients?